Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 - The above date formats are tested in the given order with all the values of a column/field

-- The first format to match all values is selected as suggested date type for the field or column
+- The first format to match all values is selected as suggested the date type for the field or column

 Import JSON to MongoDB